 Talk to your doctor if you are concerned about the following:

-In the first weeks after birth, your baby begins a series of exams by a doctor, sometimes called well-child visits.
+In the first weeks after birth, your baby begins a series of health exams, sometimes called well-child visits.
 Doctors have individual approaches to the timing of these appointments.
 During one or more of these visits, your baby will have:

 Routine checkups are a good time for parents to ask about what to expect in the weeks to come.
 You may find it helpful to go to your baby's checkups with a prepared list of concerns(What is a PDF document?).

 |American Academy of Pediatrics|

 The American Academy of Pediatrics (AAP) offers a variety of educational materials about parenting, general growth and development, immunizations, safety, disease prevention, and more.
 AAP guidelines for various conditions and links to other organizations are also available.

 The Bright Futures Web site offers current information about health promotion and health care needs of infants, children, teens, families, and communities.
 Bright Futures is sponsored by the National Center for Education in Maternal and Child Health at Georgetown University.

 |KidsHealth for Parents, Children, and Teens|

 This website is sponsored by the Nemours Foundation.
 It has a wide range of information about children's health—from allergies and diseases to normal growth and development (birth to adolescence).
 This website offers separate areas for kids, teens, and parents, each providing age-appropriate information that the child or parent can understand.
 You can sign up to get weekly emails about your area of interest.

 |March of Dimes|